 An Italian neurosurgeon plans to carry out the first human head transplant.
 Dr. Sergio Canavero believes a brain transplant could lead to people paralyzed from the neck down being able to walk again.

-Dr. Canavero hopes to perform the first-ever human head transplant operation in the United Kingdom next year.
+Dr. Canavero hopes to perform the first-ever head transplant.

 First Human Head Transplant